 - Technical resources, including WaterSense's Water Use and Savings Evaluation Tool (WaterUSE Tool)—a spreadsheet designed to help hotel operators and facility managers assess their water use and identify and prioritize best practices to implement.

-- Technical and outreach webinars—eight recorded webinars on hotel water-saving topics from 2014 and live webinars starting in June 2015.
+- Technical and outreach webinars—nine recorded webinars on hotel water-saving topics from 2014 and live webinars starting in June 2015.

 - Recognition tools, including a participant logo and a signed certificate of participation.

 - Monthly emails with quick tips on how to save water, energy, and operating costs.

 - Case studies and lessons learned from other hotels that successfully saved water.